nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 To enable more verbose logging from the AWS IoT library, enable the :kconfig:option:`CONFIG_AWS_IOT_LOG_LEVEL_DBG` option.

-* If you are having issues with connectivity on nRF91 Series devices, see the `Trace Collector`_ documentation to learn how to capture modem traces in order to debug network traffic in Wireshark.
+* If you have issues with connectivity on nRF91 Series devices, see the `Cellular Monitor`_ documentation to learn how to capture modem traces in order to debug network traffic in Wireshark.
   The sample enables modem traces by default.
 * If you have issues with the sample, refer to :ref:`testing`.
 * For issues related to connection towards AWS IoT, refer to :ref:`AWS IoT library troubleshooting <aws_iot_troubleshooting>`.